Uganda 2025

 Opportunity for one young lady

 While the team is in Uganda, one student will have the opportunity to go to a student visa interview at the US embassy in Kampala on June 18th.
-We would also appreciate prayers that the interview would go well and she would be permitted to travel to the US as a student and live with a family here.
+We appreciate prayers that the interview would go well and she would be permitted to travel to the US as a student and live with a family here.

 At Hands of Love Uganda, we rescue abandoned babies and children left to fend for themselves in the streets and bush of Uganda.
 Through our child sponsorship program, we meet basic needs, educate through graduation, and share the love of God.
 Within our two orphanages, more than 2,500 children are being nurtured and encouraged in a safe environment.
 These children are the hope of the future as they grow into the men and women God created them to be, with the potential to effect real change in their families, businesses, communities, and nation.